berteh/musescore-chordsToNotes/README.md

 A much better alternative for MuseScore 2 is available at https://github.com/per-d/notesFromChordTexts

+Another approach, more in the idea of Band-In-A-Box, is being developed (for MuseScore 3) at https://github.com/berteh/BandInMuseScore

 # ARCHIVE

 This plugin for [MuseScore 2.0](http://musescore.org/) expands chords annotations into a few notes in voice 4, directly playable by MuseScore.